VictorAlmeidaFonseca/CaixaVirtual/README.md

  ```

 **GET** (get id)
 >The request "get" a movimentacao object by id.
-You nedd change the "movimentacaoid" at url to current id.
+You need change the "movimentacaoid" at url to current id.
 ```
 http://localhost:3000/movimentacoes/movimentacaoid
 ```